Agile-IoT/agile-policy-sample/DOCUMENTATION.md

 If the policy allows it, the module executes the call and returns an array of updates

 **Kind**: inner method of [<code>github</code>](#module_github)
+<a name="module_sql"></a>

+## SQL
+A module using agile-sql connector to query databases.
+To configure the MySQL database, please see [agile-sql](https://github.com/Agile-IoT/agile-sql).

+<a name="module_sql..executeAction"></a>

+### sql~executeAction()
+This module instantiates the agile-sdk with the current session token (from the router).
+Then, it evaluates whether the user logged in can execute the sql actions.
+To verify the policy, the policy for the action "actions.sql" for entity equivalent to the current app (in the agile_conf.app object) is used.
+Also, depending on whether the action is a read or a write, the proper arguments are passed to the agile pdp.
+If the policy allows it, the module executes the calls to the sql connector.
+It queries (CREATE, INSERT, SELECT) the user table in the <code>agile</code> database (the database must exist already).

+**Kind**: inner method of [<code>sql</code>](#module_sql)
 <a name="module_router"></a>

 ## router